 When there is a lack of mould growth, you can avoid skin irritations as well as irritations to the respiratory system, allowing homeowners, family members and guests to breath easier and feel comfortable.
 Not only does a less humid environment help with keeping allergens, mould growth and mildew at bay, but it also keeps electronic devices safe.
 A humid home causes signs of rust and corrosion on electronic equipment and tools, affecting their longevity.
 Lastly, a dehumidifier can reduce energy costs as it helps other home systems, such as an air conditioner, run smoothly.

 Source: Flickr, Marek Moi

 If you are suffering from constant allergy symptoms, then it is likely you need a dehumidifier in your home.
-There are some more common signs that you may need a dehumidifier, these include water stains on the ceilings of your home or frequent condensation on the windows.
+There are some more common signs that you may need a system to remove humidity, these include water stains on the ceilings of your home or frequent condensation on the windows.

 Another sign is recognizing mould spores which are small black spots that grow on walls or with areas of high humidity, specifically in the bathroom or shower.
 Another obvious indicator is smelling musty or mildew, both of which emit a stale smell.

 There are also whole-house models but these should be used if you live in a very humid climate, if you find yourself suffering from significant allergies or if you have a very large house.
 Some dehumidifiers come equipped with distinctive features, and these may aid in preventing specific elements caused by the air quality in your home.

 RenoQuotes.com can help you get quotes for your dehumidifying project.
 If you submit your project to us, we’ll put you in contact with the most suitable contractors for you.
 Fill in the form on our homepage (only a few minutes), and you will receive quotes from trusted professionals.